-Whether your hackathon is physical, online or O2O, to stop it becoming an utter disaster, you need to attract as many participants as possible.
+Whether your hackathon is physical, online or O2O, to stop it from becoming an utter disaster, you need to attract as many participants as possible.
 And that’s where the problem lies for over-confident businesses.

 Pride comes before a fall – and pride is the first risk that companies are faced with when they get on board with the hackathon adventure.
-Whether you’re targeting students, developers, startups, consumers, your customers or even your partners, your brand isn’t enough by itself to attract hundreds of participants.
+Whether you’re targeting students, developers, startups, consumers, your customers, or even your partners, your brand isn’t enough by itself to attract hundreds of participants.
 It might be annoying, but it’s a reality that you just have to accept.
 And even in-house, with your own employees, it can be difficult to get people interested – unless you resort to certain less than respectable methods to coerce them into taking part (but I digress!).

 Experience shows that it’s absolutely vital to launch a specific and well-targeted marketing campaign before and throughout the entire duration of your hackathon.
 And as we’re fond of saying, the companies that attract the most participants aren’t always the best-known or trendiest companies.